 It’s going to be really important that you understand all of the aspects and responsibilities behind owning a car.
 One of the first, and most important, pieces of information is understanding what your car title actually is, and what it means.

 Your car’s title is the document that denotes ownership of the vehicle in accordance with your individual state’s laws.
 This is the official document on file with the government at your local Department of Motor Vehicles that will state you are the legal owner of a vehicle.
 What does that mean exactly?
 It means you are responsible for what happens with, and to, this vehicle, and that you need to report to the authorities any major problems or transactions.
 Does this mean you need to tell them when you’re getting an oil change?
 No. It means if your vehicle is involved in major accidents, needs to scrapped, or is going to be sold, it’s up to you to report all aforementioned transactions to the state.
-The laws differ from state to state in regards to title transferring, but make sure you go through the proper channels if the vehicle is no longer going to be in your possession You will be considered the primary owner if proper title transfer isn’t done, and therefore responsible if it’s used in illicit activity, or an accident.
+The laws differ from state to state in regards to title transfer, but make sure you go through the proper channels if the vehicle is no longer going to be in your possession You will be considered the primary owner if proper title transfer isn’t done, and therefore responsible if it’s used in the illicit activity or an accident.
 Cover your bases and check the local laws with your DMV.

 Like most things involving cars, whether a teen can be assigned a title of a vehicle, or not, is going to vary from state to state.
-In most states once a teenager reaches the age of 18, they are a legal adult, and therefore able to own a car.
+In most states, once a teenager reaches the age of 18, they are a legal adult, and therefore able to own a car.
 If the individual is considered an actual minor, then it might be a bit more difficult for them to become a car owner.

-In the end it will depend on your states laws, but with an adult guardian present and part of the transaction, your teen may be well on their way to owning their first car.
+In the end, it will depend on your state's laws, but with an adult guardian present and part of the transaction, your teen may be well on their way to owning their first car.

 11440 W. Bernardo Court, San Diego CA 92127American Insurance - auto, health, home and life insurance provider.